 Will artificial intelligence revolutionize the medical profession?

-Coined in the 1950s, the term artificial intelligence (AI) refers to a computer system capable of reasoning, learning, and planning, with behavior reminiscent of intelligent biological systems.
-Its machine learning is based on programming that is not only determined by code, but also adapts to the data provided to it.
+Coined in the 1950s, the term “artificial intelligence” (AI) refers to a computer system capable of reasoning, learning, and planning, with behavior reminiscent of that of intelligent biological systems.
+Machine learning relies on programming that is not solely determined by code but also adapts to the data it is fed.

 Matthias Brunn, University of Montpellier and William Genieys, Sciences Po – USPC